cbonoz/frame24/README2.md

 # Framecast P2P

-Framecast P2P is a frame app that indexes LivePeer hosted videos on the Graph and displays them in a carousel.
-When users engage with content, creators can get paid.
+Framecast P2P is a frame app that uses ranked indexes of Farcast users to find trending individuals connected to you and globally.
+Open a live stream video cast connection request directly from the page.

 Built for the Frameworks 2024 hackathon.

 ## Inspiration